shivutj/Think41_project/README.md

 # Think41 Project

-This is the beginning of the Think41 project.
+This project is part of the Think41 technical interview task.

+## Instructions Followed
+- Public repo with live commits
+- Milestone commits pushed after each task
+- Screen sharing during interview

+## Features (To Be Updated)
+- [ ] index.html
+- [ ] main.js
+- [ ] style.css